nunofachada/perfandpubtools/README.md

 files in a given folder.

 * [perfstats](perfstats.m) - Determine mean times and respective
-standard deviations of a computational experiments using folders of files containing the default output of the GNU time command, optionally plotting a scalability graph if different setups correspond to different computational work sizes.
+standard deviations of a computational experiment using folders of files containing the default output of the GNU time command, optionally plotting a scalability graph if different setups correspond to different computational work sizes.